DrewThomasson/Auto-Scalable-Speaker-Attribution-dataset/README.md

-# Auto-Scalable-Speaker-Attribution-dataset
+\# Auto-Scalable Speaker Attribution Dataset

-This is my attempt at implementing a method for scaling speaker attribution datasets for literature by using GPT or any other capable LLM
+This is my attempt at implementing a method for scaling speaker attribution datasets for literature using GPT or any other capable Large Language Model (LLM).

-For the first test I used a snippet from guardians of gahool in the ebooks folder, The results are a 98.3333% accuracy rating when using GPT4 for speaker attribution
+## Test Results

-I had to handlook through the each speaker attribution GPT4 assigned and had these reults in order of all 60 quotes found in the snippet from guardians of gahool:
+For the first test, I used a snippet from "Guardians of Ga'Hoole" in the `ebooks` folder.
+The results are impressive:

-:True means it was correct
+- GPT-4 achieved a remarkable 98.33% accuracy rate for speaker attribution.

-:Fase means it was incorrect
+## Speaker Attribution Results

-:True/incorrect quotation means the quote wasnt nessisary a quote being said by a character but if you had to assign it to a characrter that would be the correct answer:
+I meticulously reviewed each speaker attribution assigned by GPT-4 and categorized the results for all 60 quotes found in the snippet from "Guardians of Ga'Hoole" as follows:

-Results:
+- **True:** Correct attribution

-True
+- **False:** Incorrect attribution
-True/incorrect quotation
+- **True/Incorrect Quotation:** The quote may not have been said by a character, but if assigned, this would be the correct answer.

-True
+### Attribution Breakdown

-True
+- True
-True
+- True/Incorrect Quotation
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-False
+- True
-True/incorrect quotation
+- True
-True
+- False
-True
+- True/Incorrect Quotation
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True
-True
+- True